-AICL's Board of Directors during the year comprised four Executives and one Non-Executive Director.
-The Company does not operate via Sub-Committees and all functions are currently retained by the Board.
+AICL's Board of Directors during the year comprised three Executives and one Independent Non-Executive Director, with one additional Executive and one additional Independent Non-Executive Director appointed post year end.
+The board exercises direct oversight of all functions.
+In early 2024, the board approved the terms of reference for an Audit Committee to oversee the integrity of financial reporting and the internal audit function.
 A three lines of defence governance model is employed.